-Hopefully you won’t need this one, but you wouldn’t want to cut your beach trip short because you aren’t prepared.
-Make your own mini first aid kit with these essentials: bandages, antibiotic ointment, Ibuprofen/Acetaminophen, and some antihistamine.
+Hopefully, you won’t need this one, but you wouldn’t want to cut your beach trip short because you aren’t prepared.
+Make your own mini first aid kit with these essentials: bandages, antibiotic ointment, Ibuprofen/Acetaminophen, and an antihistamine.
 Or purchase a ready-made first aid kit at your local drug store.

 - Antibiotic ointment